frzam/short-url/README.md

 </p>

 ## About
 > Short-URL is used to make six characters URL and it can be retrived at lightning speed.
+[Try it out.](  https://shrt-url.xyz/)

 It has an amazing API for getting the click details of each shorturl that has been clicked.